janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 ### ❌ Abstract Classes
 Swift does **not** have a direct concept of abstract classes.
 You can use protocols to define abstract behavior.

-### ❌ Method Overloading Based on Return Type
-Swift does **not** allow method overloading based solely on return type.

 ---